 This section provides advice for owners and managing agents of tall buildings, covering best practice and legal responsibilities.
 Safety advice for residents can be found here.

 High rise buildings are, generally speaking, those buildings with ground and more than four upper floors or with a floor of more than 18m from the ground.
-There are currently 181 such buildings within Dorset and Wiltshire.

 Since the tragic events at Grenfell Tower in 2017, the Service has been working hard to ensure that residents of high rise buildings and our firefighters are as safe as they can be.
 As such, we have visited every high rise building in the Service area, conducted familiarisation visits, and met with resident groups to advise and reassure.